 The key here is to use the tools at your disposal, specifically through API integrations, to streamline how you run your business.
 Another way to automate includes scheduling reports (and have them emailed to you) so you don’t get distracted by the numbers, but instead have exactly what you need to see exactly when you’re ready to see it.

-You can also use inventory management best practices to ensure you’re never wasting product, you can get ahead of reordering, and plan ahead to sell expiring products before they go bad and become a loss for your business.
+You can also use cannabis inventory management best practices to ensure you’re never wasting product, you can get ahead of reordering, and plan ahead to sell expiring products before they go bad and become a loss for your business.

 Don’t let the size of your retail store or your location limit the revenue potential of your dispensary.
 By streamlining operations and increasing efficiencies, your cannabis business can serve more customers.